Obyedullahilmamun/Color-Wars-Game/README.md

 ## Made With
 - HTML, CSS, JavaScript

-## About Me
+## Developer
-This game was created by Md Obyedullahil Mamun as a fun project to practice web development and make interactive games.
+Developed by Md Obyedullahil Mamun as a personal project to practice web development and make interactive games.